 |Figure 7 - Your new project!|

-The AppDelegate.h and AppDelegate.m files contain program code, but since you're not doing any coding right now, you don't need to worry about them yet!
+The AppDelegate.swift and ViewController.swift files contain program code, but since you're not doing any coding right now, you don't need to worry about it yet!

 Working with Storyboards